oshaughn/research-projects-RIT/docs/source/installation.rst

 :code:`RIFT` uses several libraries to provide waveforms, including :code:`lalsimulation`.

 Additional environment variables are needed if you want to use waveforms through a non-lalsimulation interface.
-Such waveforms include the python implementation of surrogate waveforms, NR waveforms, or the C++ implementation of TEOBResumS.
+Such waveforms may include the python implementation of surrogate waveforms, NR waveforms, or the C++ implementation of TEOBResumS.